 Maintenance and cleaning of primary schools

-As of 1 January 2015 school boards are responsible for maintaining primary school buildings on the outside.
+School boards are responsible for maintaining primary school buildings on the outside.
 School boards are also responsible for cleaning.

 Maintenance of primary schools